emadElnagar/nodejs-news/README.md

 # nodejs-news
-A news app created with nodejs, Express and mongodb
+A news app where user can watch articles and take some actions like comment
 ## Technologies
 * HTML
 * CSS